usman-h/Habanero/README.md

 -DdriverType=browserName

 BrowserName = chrome, firefox, ie, edge, safari and appium (Android chrome and iOS Safari).
+NOTE: These will change according to whats in the market e.g. Zelenium and Docker-Selenium will be added when ready.

 (Appium capability setup example: clean test -DdriverType=appium -Dtags=@smoketest -Dcapabilities=platformName:iOS,deviceName:iPhone,browserName:safari,automationName:XCUITest